0xPolygonID/js-sdk/README.md

 ## Disclaimer

-Polygon ID JS SDK is in public beta.
-It may still contain bugs or missing functionality.
+Polygon ID JS SDK is in public now.
+It may still contain bugs or missing functionality, that it will be added in next versions.
-We provide limited support for it and would love to hear your feedback.

 ## Usage